borkdude/clojure-overstapservice/Alternatief.md

    :body (:remote-addr request)})
 ```

 The namespace, which is the scope for this handler, is not dependent upon the Ring library.
-The only thing we need to know is what a request in Ring should look like, i.e. which keys we may expect in the hashmap, and which keys we ought to return in order to yield a valid response.
-All that is happening between the request and the response is nothing else than computations with normal hashmaps.
+The only thing we need to know is what a request in Ring should look like, i.e. which keys we may expect in the hash-map, and which keys we ought to return in order to yield a valid response.
+All that is happening between the request and the response is nothing else than computations with normal hash-maps.
 This surely is a lot more simple that working with `HttpServletRequest` and `HttpServletResponse`.

 ## 3. Clojure requires less lines of code